 - (a) A declaration of quantity in terms of weight or volume shall be combined with appropriate declarations of the measure, count, and size of the individual units unless a declaration of weight alone is fully informative. - (b) A declaration of quantity in terms of measure shall be combined with appropriate declarations of the weight, volume, count, and size of the individual units unless a declaration of measure alone is fully informative. - (c) A declaration of quantity in terms of count shall be combined with appropriate declarations of the weight, volume, measure, and size of the individual units unless a declaration of count alone is fully informative.
+(Added 1971)

 6.5.
 SI Units: Mass, Measure.
-[NOTE 3, page 61] - A declaration of quantity shall be expressed in terms of Table 6.5.
+[NOTE 3, page 63] - A declaration of quantity shall be expressed in terms of Table 6.5.
 SI Units: Mass, Measure, and the requirements in 6.5.(f), (g), and (h):

 Table 6.5.
-SI Units: Mass, Measure If a declaration of quantity is in units of: The units shall be in: (a) mass kilogram, gram, or milligram (b) liquid measure liter or milliliter and shall express the volume 20 °C, except for: petroleum products or distilled spirits for which the declaration shall express the volume at 15.6 °C; (2) a commodity that is normally sold and consumed while frozen for which the declaration shall express the volume at the frozen temperature; and (3) malt beverages or a commodity that must be maintained in the refrigerated state for which the declaration shall express the volume at 4 °C. (c) linear measure meter, centimeter, or millimeter (d) area measure square meter, square decimeter, square centimeter, or square millimeter (e) volume other than liquid measure liter or milliliter, except that units cubic meter and cubic centimeter shall be used only when specifically designated as a method of sale
+SI Units: Mass, Measure If a declaration of quantity is in units of: The units shall be in: (a) mass kilogram, gram, or milligram (b) liquid measure liter or milliliter and shall express the volume at 20 °C, except for: (1) petroleum products or distilled spirits for which the declaration shall express the volume at 15.6 °C; (2) a commodity that is normally sold and consumed while frozen for which the declaration shall express the volume at the frozen temperature; and (3) malt (beer) beverages that must be maintained in the refrigerated state for which the declaration shall express the volume at 4 °C. (4) refrigerated food (e.g., milk and dairy products labeled "keep refrigerated") for which the declaration shall express the volume at 4 °C. Other liquids and wine (e.g., for immediate consumption that do not require, but may be refrigerated [shelf stable] such as soft drinks, bottled water) at 20 °C. (c) linear measure meter, centimeter, or millimeter (d) area measure square meter, square decimeter, square centimeter, or square millimeter (e) volume other than liquid measure liter or milliliter, except that units cubic meter and cubic centimeter shall be used only when specifically designated as a method of sale